 What she needs, and what she requested of the shelter system, is simple enough:

 “The accommodation I needed was a quiet space to help my hypersensitive system decompress, so I need ‘no stimulus’ in order to do that,” explains Maddie.
 “Stimulus registers as ‘threat’ in my brain.”

 But she didn’t get that.

 There is no quiet space, nor a private room with a door, at most shelters.
 You sleep on a cot, in a crowded room full of strangers, with no walls.
-Christine tried to make do, and found a space that she considered adequately “safe.”
+Maddie tried to make do, and found a space that she considered adequately “safe.”
 But a shelter worker took it away from her, triggering a tic attack that lasted one hour.
-Add to that, Christine was concerned that workers were offering inappropriate interventions–treating Tourette as a mental illness (which it is not).
+Add to that, Maddie was concerned that workers were offering inappropriate interventions–treating Tourette as a mental illness (which it is not).

 Exhausted, she left the shelter, for as she says “things were spiraling downwards quickly.”

 That started her journey from one rooming house to another.
 Many aren’t clean, comfortable or safe.